-Middle Arm, Darwin, next to the ConocoPhillips LNG plant and the
+Middle Arm, Darwin, next to the Santos LNG plant and the proposed

-proposed US$35 Billion INPEX LNG plant, and with no significant
+US$35 Billion INPEX LNG plant, and with no significant environmental

 - The DCF Darwin project will reduce Australia’s

-reliance on growing imports of over 600,000bpd of transport fuels by
+reliance on growing imports of soon to be 800,000bpd of transport

-replacing all imports into Darwin and shipping high quality petrol to
+fuels by replacing all imports into Darwin and shipping high quality

-eastern Australia, as well as exporting blending components to New
+petrol to eastern Australia, as well as exporting blending components.